 - Add the olive oil, milk, and lemon zest and whisk until well combined.

-- To achieve the spongy texture of a Spanish magdalena, you'll need to let the mix rest in the fridge.
+- To achieve the spongy texture of a Spanish magdalena, you'll need to let the batter rest in the fridge.
 Cover the bowl with plastic wrap and leave in the fridge for 1 hour.

-- Preheat the oven to 480°F (250°C).
+- Meanwhile, preheat the oven to 480°F (250°C).
+Line a 12-hole muffin tray with paper wrappers.

 Notes